Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Conclusion Future Work

 \section{Conclusion \& Future Work}

 In this paper, we propose an automated \emph{iterative query selection (IQS)} algorithm for improving information retrieval from opaque search engines.
-This method consists of two components: the \emph{mean relevance error (MRE)} which estimates the relevance of documents to a given prototype document and the iterative algorithm which selects suitable queries based on the MRE estimation.
+This method consists of two components: the \emph{mean word mover's distance (MMD)} which estimates the semantic similarity between the retrieved documents to the given prototype document and the iterative algorithm which selects suitable queries based on the mean WMD (MMD).

-We demonstrated our methods as a retrieval system with relevant feedback on the \emph{Twitter TREC Microblog 2012} dataset and \commentmaor{\textit{TREC-COVID 2019} dataset}.
-Our proposed method outperformed all the other methods on the \commentmaor{both} datasets.
-Finally, we demonstrated the use of the proposed IQS method as part of a fake news detection pipeline and obtain impressive results of an AUC of 0.92 and an accuracy of 0.86.
+We evaluated IQS on the \emph{Twitter TREC Microblog 2012} and \textit{TREC-COVID 2019} datasets.
+The proposed IQS algorithm was found superior to the other two state-of-the-art methods on both datasets.
+Next, we applied IQS for obtaining a large fake news dataset that later was used for the task of fake news detection.

-As a result, we conclude the following conclusions: First, the MRE score is found to be a successful measure for differentiating between relevant and irrelevant documents concerning a given prototype document (see section~\ref{sec:mre_news_dataset_evaluation}).
-Second, the IQS algorithm can find a large number of relevant results from an opaque search engine (see section~\ref{sec:hill_climbing_evaluation}).
-Third, the IQS was found suitable and useful for an automated fake news detection system.
-In contrast to other data collection approaches, our method is generic and can obtain a larger subset of relevant posts.
-For example, an approach that only collects posts that contain the news item's URL reaches a smaller subset of all the relevant documents and requires the user to provide the appropriate source URL.